casys-kaist/ozz/docs/razzerv2/exp.md

 ## Finding real bugs

-## Effectiveness of the context-sensitive coverage (or two pair of comms) compared with a single data race

-### How many of known CVEs are context-sensitive?
+## How much RazzerV2 is faster than previous scheduling guided fuzzer (i.e., Snowboard, Razzer) when finding known bugs

+- We want to compare the execution number until finding those bugs
+- And then analyze why the number is derived (i.e., how much new approaches affect the number)

+### Target bugs

+#### Involving context-sensitive comms

-#### Both comms
+- Both comms
   - CVE-2019-6974
   - CVE-2019-1999
   - CVE-2019-2025

-#### Only one comm
+- Only one comm
   - e20a2e9c
   - 11eb85ec

-#### Our arguments

-- There are many such race conditions
+#### Involving context-oblivious comms only

+- CVE-2017-2636

+### The total execution number until finding known bugs

-### During fuzzing a specific subsystem (i.e., KVM) to find above bugs
+- During fuzzing a specific subsystem (i.e., KVM) to find above bugs
+- We measure the number of tested interleavings
+  - But we measure the number of all executions

+### Analysis

-#### Given an offending comm (i.e., dedup effectiveness)
+#### Effectiveness of the context-sensitive coverage compared with a single data race (i.e., dedup effectiveness)

-- # of the total detection of the comm
-- Among the total detected comms, # of comms that can trigger the bugs
-- # of unique comm with respect to the context
-  - w/ or w/o the module proximity
-- Among the unique comms, # of unique comms that can trigger the bugs

-#### Our arguments

-- Dedup is very effective to reduce unnecessary executions
+- We want to argue that the context-sensitive coverage is effective to select syscall pairs to test

-### The number of total runs (or the spending time) until finding above bugs

-- Random selection amomg detected instances of comms
-- Snowboard
+- We measure the number of syscall pairs tested by RazzerV2 compaired with Razzer and Snowboard

+##### Details

-- Razzer V2
+- TBD

-#### Our arguments
+#### Effectiveness of the scheduling mechanism in completely testing interleavings between two calls

+- We want to argue that our scheduling mechanism (i.e., testing interleaving) is effective to cover all coverage comparied to Razzer and Snowboard (i.e., testing a single)

+##### Details

 - TBD